MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions.md

 ## Manage multiple Azure subscriptions

 If you are brand new to Azure, you probably only have a single subscription.
-But if you have been using Azure for a while, you might have created multiple Azure subscriptions.
+But if you have been using Azure for a while, you may have created multiple Azure subscriptions.
 If so, you can configure Azure CLI 2.0 to execute commands against a particular subscription.

 1. Get a list of all subscriptions in your account.